 Downtown Little Rock provides all forms of mobility, including multimodal trails, streetcar, bus, Amtrak, and interstate highways.
 These modes make the area one of the most accessible areas of the region, but also creates barriers.
 The highways, railways, and Arkansas River create limited points of access into the district, meaning improving connectivity at key points will be critical to enhancing the role of the District in daily life.

-The River Cities Transit Center is an opportunity for increased connectivity, where all of Rock Region Metro's transit converges.
+Just as important is improving connections across the Arkansas River to North Little Rock, as success in Argenta and Downtown Little Rock stands only to benefits both sides of the River The River Cities Transit Center is an opportunity for increased connectivity, where all of Rock Region Metro's transit converges.
 This full-city block can serve as a transit-oriented node for the surrounding area, including the River Market, Main Street, and the MacArthur Park Historic District.
+Existing and proposed trail connections also present opportunities for